dret/webconcepts/concepts/link-relation/self.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/self"
 title:         "Link Relation: self"
+concept-name:  Link Relation
+concept-value: self
 description: "The value \"self\" signifies that the IRI in the value of the href attribute identifies a resource equivalent to the containing element."
 ---